By Madeline Bocaro ©

 Double album, Tower Theater, Philly.
 Shoulder pads.
 In the Cracked Actor documentary – Bowie is emaciated and unwell.
 He drinks milk and mimes to Aretha in the back of a limo driving through Los Angeles.
 Songs from Ziggy, Aladdin Sane, Diamond Dogs.
 It morphed into the Plastic Soul tour after the recording of Young Americans began.
 Some fans left the theater.
 I didn’t.

 The first time Bowie became a black star.
+A million shades of orange in his hair.
 Philadelphia, plastic soul.
 Ain’t there one damn song that can make me break down and cry?

 ‘Fame’ with John Lennon.
 Gotta get a rain check on pain.
 Coked up and emaciated on the Dick Cavett show.
 Crazy duets with Cher on television.